 Why It Works

-- Using cottage cheese that's been pulsed in a food processor is a tangier, creamier alternative to typical store-bought ricotta.
+- Cottage cheese that's been pulsed in a food processor is a tangier, creamier alternative to typical store-bought ricotta.

 - Soaking lasagna noodles for 15 minutes before assembly allows you to skip the tedious cooking step while keeping the moisture level of your fillings consistent.